 1. Car Deductions: The single most claimed tax deduction for all small businesses is car and truck expenses.
 The cost of all driving you do for your real estate business, with the important exception of commuting to and from your home to work, is tax deductible.
 If you like recordkeeping, you can keep track of all your car expenses to figure your annual deduction.
 But, if you'd rather not keep track of how much you spend for gas, oil, repairs, car washes, and so forth, you can use the standard mileage rate.
 (Check the IRS website for current annual rates.)
 When you use the standard rate, you only need to keep track of how many miles you drive for business, not how much you spend on your car.

 2. Office Expenses: The amounts you spend on your business office are deductible business expenses.
 For example, you may deduct the rent and utilities you spend for an office.
 But, if you work at home, you may be able to deduct the cost of your home office.
 This deduction is particularly valuable if you are a renter because it enables you to deduct a portion of your monthly rent, a sizable expense that is ordinarily not deductible.

 3. Business Travel: You may also deduct your expenses when you go out of town for your real estate business.
 These include airfare or other transportation costs and hotel or other lodging expenses.
 But, you may only deduct 50% of the cost of meals when you travel on business.
 If you plan things right, you can even mix pleasure and business and still get a deduction.

-4. Meals and Entertainment: The days of the deductible three-martini lunch are pretty much at an end.
-To deduct the cost of a meal in a restaurant or an entertainment event like a baseball game or theater visit, you must have a serious business discussion before, during, or soon after the event.
-Moreover, you may only deduct 50% of your business meal and entertainment costs.
+4. Meals: The days of the deductible three-martini lunch are pretty much at an end.
+To deduct the cost of a meal in a restaurant, you must have a serious business discussion before, during, or soon after the event.
+Moreover, you may only deduct 50% of your business meal costs.
+Starting in 2018, you may not deduct entertainment expenses—for example, treating a client to a baseball game or the theater.